Crespelle Spinaci (Spinach Crepes) Recipe

 "Manicotti without Tears."
 When you saw that title, did you read "tairs" meaning rips/cuts/splits, or "teers" as in weeping?

 Have you ever had the pleasure of eating manicotti at an Italian restaurant?
 Broad tubes of pasta stuffed with meats and/or cheeses, baked in a sublime sauce--tomato, cream, or a bit of both.
 It's a wonderfully indulgent food.
-Certainly not an every day meal, not a choice for a low-fat low-carb diet, but oh so satisfying.
+It's certainly not an every day meal, nor is it a choice for a low-fat low-carb diet, but it's oh so satisfying.

 But how do you stuff a tender tube of pasta without having it split open?
 I've never been able to do it.
 The tears have reduced me to tears.
 However in northern Italy, where my sister lives, there is weep-free, heavenly alternative.
-Instead of pasta they use crepes, or in Italian "crespelle".
+Instead of pasta, they use crepes, or, as it is known in Italian, "crespelle."